Simpang Empat (state constituency)

 Simpang Empat is a state constituency in Perlis, Malaysia, that has been represented in the Perlis State Legislative Assembly.

 The state constituency was created in 1994.
 It was first contested in 1995 and is mandated to return a single Assemblyman to the Perlis State Legislative Assembly under the first-past-the-post voting system.
-Since 2022, the State Assemblyman for Simpang Empat is Nurulhisham Yaakob from Barisan Nasional (BN).
+Since 2022, the State Assemblyman for Simpang Empat is Razali Saad from Perikatan Nasional (PN).

 Definition

 Polling districts

 According to the federal gazette issued on 31 October 2022, the Simpang Empat constituency is divided into 5 polling districts.